 The mandatory minimum wage is different under state and federal law.
-The state mandated minimum wage is currently $7.75 per hour and the federal minimum wage is $7.25 per hour.
-That means that Minnesota businesses must pay Minnesota employees the higher of the two – the state minimum wage of $7.75 per hour.
+The state mandated minimum wage is currently $9.86 per hour and the federal minimum wage is $7.25 per hour.
+That means that Minnesota businesses must pay Minnesota employees the higher of the two – the state minimum wage of $9.86 per hour.
 As part of this, all work done by employees for employers must be “on the clock.”
-If companies require employees to do work “off the clock” – before, during, or after their shifts – then the employees likely have a minimum wage claim against the employer.
+If companies require employees to do work “off the clock” – before, during, or after their shifts – then Minnesota employment lawyers can bring a minimum wage claim for the employees against the employer.

 Also, under federal law, all hours worked per week over 40 by an employee are considered overtime and must be paid at time and a half.
 Under Minnesota state law, all hours worked over 48 by an employee are considered overtime and must be paid at time and a half.
 Minnesota companies must abide by both sets of laws: as a practical matter, that means that Minnesota employers must pay employees time and a half for all hours worked in a week over 40.
-If a company fails to do this, the employee likely has an overtime claim against the employer.
+If a company fails to do this, then Minnesota employment lawyers can bring an overtime claim for the employees against the employer.

-We’ve got a couple ways that we use to prove pretext on behalf of employees.
-First, you can demonstrate that the reason given by the employer is just factually wrong.
-So, for example, if the employer claims that it terminated an employee for poor performance, but actually gave the employee high performance reviews for a number of years and has no written records of any discipline or counseling of the employee, then we’ve created a fact question for a jury regarding whether the reason given by the employer is the real reason for termination, or just a pretextual reason designed to mask unlawful discrimination.
+As Minnesota employment lawyers, we’ve got a couple ways that we use to prove pretext on behalf of employees.
+First, we can demonstrate that the reason given by the employer is just factually wrong.
+So, for example, if the employer claims that it terminated an employee for poor performance, but actually gave the employee high performance reviews for a number of years and has no written records of any discipline or counseling of the employee, then we’ve created a fact question for a jury regarding whether the reason given by the employer is the real reason for termination, or just a pretextual (fake and made up) reason designed to mask unlawful discrimination.

 Second, we can prove that the reason given by the employer isn’t the real reason for termination because it wasn’t equally applied to similarly situated employees.
 So, if the employer claims that it terminated someone for poor performance, but the employee’s peers actually had equal or worse performance reviews than the terminated employee – or documented performance problems that that employee didn’t have – than we’ve created a fact issue regarding whether the employer’s stated reason for termination is the actual reason, or just a pretextual reason designed to mask unlawful discrimination.